Supplemental Application Requirements

 - RESUME Each applicant is requested to upload a one to two page personal resume highlighting academic, work, and volunteer achievements to date.
 (Each applicant will be required to upload a resume AND fill in the Work & Volunteer Experience section on the application.)
 This document should be uploaded in the resume section of the application.

 - LETTERS OF RECOMMENDATION Each applicant is required to provide the names and contact information for three individuals who will provide letters of recommendation (in the recommendations section of the application).
-For the MS program in occupational therapy, AT LEAST ONE OF THESE REFERENCES MUST BE AN OCCUPATIONAL THERAPY PRACTITIONER (OT OR OTA).
-The other references can be past supervisors, teachers, or others who can comment on the applicant’s professional characteristics.
+References may be past supervisors, teachers, or others who can comment on the applicant’s professional characteristics.
 Each reference will receive an email generated by the application system with instructions explaining how and where to upload his/her letter of recommendation.

 - EXPERIENCE WITH OCCUPATIONAL THERAPY Each applicant is expected to have gained exposure to the profession of occupational therapy through clinical observations, site visits, and conversations with practicing occupational therapists.
 The division does not require a specific number of observation hours; instead, the emphasis is on understanding the breadth of the profession and the different types of practice settings (medical, educational, community-based) and populations served (based on age, diagnosis, situation, etc).
 Applicants are asked to complete the chart linked here.
 This document should be uploaded as additional document #2 in the supplemental documents section.
 Experiences in areas of human service that do not include occupational therapy are not to be included in this section, but are welcomed on the resume.